zzzprojects/docs/learndapper.com/pages/relationships.md

 ## Dapper Relationships

-Dapper provides a feature called **Multi mapping** to map data to multiple objects explicitly and nested objects.
+Dapper provides a feature called **multi-mapping** to map data to multiple objects explicitly and nested objects.
 As a result, Dapper is an excellent tool for managing relationships between entities within your database that can be used to retrieve related data from the database.

- - It supports both synchronous and asynchronous operation, allowing you to use it in various scenarios.
+ - It supports both synchronous and asynchronous operations, allowing you to use it in various scenarios.
  - Using Dapper, you can easily execute [stored procedures](/stored-procedures), map results to strongly typed objects or dynamic objects, and execute [bulk CRUD operations](/bulk-operations).
  - Dapper provides extension methods that enable us to perform queries on nested objects without having to write separate SQL statements for each object.
  - For example, you can select from multiple tables in a single Dapper query.